grpc-ecosystem/grpc-gateway/docs/docs/operations/annotated_context.md

 message LoginReply {}
 ```

-2. Get values from annotated context e.g. in WithMetadata function.
+2. At runtime, get the HTTP path pattern from the annotated context, for example using the `WithMetadata` function.
-You can pass data to backend by adding them to metadata or push them to metrics server.
+You can pass data to your backend by adding them to the gRPC metadata or push them to a metrics server.

 ```go
 mux := runtime.NewServeMux(
 	runtime.WithMetadata(func(ctx context.Context, r *http.Request) metadata.MD {